Sunnyside Guest House Sustainability Policy

 • Washing machines are A+++ rated.
 They are also 1400 spin speed which reduces drying times.
 This model is also designed to reduce water consumption.

-• A pressurised hot water cylinder has been installed providing an instant hot water circulation loop.
+• A pressurized hot water cylinder has been installed providing an instant hot water circulation loop.
 As a result, the taps don’t have to run for a period until hot water comes through.

 • New kettles have been installed within 6 rooms that have clear markings to help customers boil the water they are going to consume.
 The kettles are also smaller, reducing water consumption.